-Checklist for patients to take into hospital to avoid getting infections there:
+Checklist for patients to take into hospital to avoid getting infections and viruses there:

 - Obtain the infection control policies of the hospitals or health centres you are thinking of using, often available on their web sites.
 If they are not, that is a bad sign.
 Check if the policy states the actions they take if they find a patient with an infection.

-- Make sure that, like every adult patient, you have a documented VTE risk assessment (= venous thromboembolism, is a condition where a blood clot forms in a vein) on admission to hospital following the clinical risk assessment criteria and reflecting guidance from NHS Improvement .
-Also, patients and carers can expect to be offered verbal and written information on continuing VTE prevention as part of their discharge plan [NICE QS3, updated March 2018].
+- Make sure that, like every adult patient, you have a documented VTE risk assessment.
+VTE is short for Venous ThromboEmbolism, a condition where a blood clot forms in a vein.This check uses the Infection Prevention Toolkit from the Royal College of Nursing.
+Also, patients and home carers can expect to be offered verbal and written information on continuing VTE prevention as part of their discharge plan [NICE QS3, updated March 2018].

-- Wash your hands regularly, and apply supplied alcohol hand gel after this – both are required [40, RCN: “Wipe it out”].
+- Wash your hands regularly, and apply supplied alcohol hand gel after this – both are required .

 - Don’t fiddle with wound dressings or tubes – increases risk of bacteria getting into wounds.